 1. Cut your phone costs

-Telecommunications expenses are often one of a household’s major costs, especially as we consume so much data these days.
+We get it, we can't get enough of our phones either.
+But the cost of your phone plan is often one of your major costs, especially as we consume so much data (we get it – we love Tik Tok too) these days.
 It’s easy to take a ‘set and forget’ approach to your phone bill.
 But it actually pays to review this expense at least once a year.

 2. Be aware of your energy use

 This one is good for the environment and your wallet – what a bonus.
 More energy use means more emissions.
 But after trying to lower your energy consumption, what else can you do to cut back on your bills?

 Just like your phone bill, it pays to shop around to ensure you’re getting the best possible rate for your gas and electricity usage.

 Investing in solar panels is one way to help reduce your costs.
 But it’s also worth taking steps to cut your energy use by turning off things when they’re not in use, sealing gaps and cracks to keep out drafts and lowering the temperature on your thermostat.
 These simple steps can radically reduce your electricity use over time.